ngrx/platform/docs/effects/api.md

 ### Non-dispatching Effects
-Observables decorated with the `@Effect()` decorator are expected to be a stream of actions to be dispatched.
-Pass `{ dispatch: false }` to the decorator to prevent actions from being dispatched.
+Pass `{ dispatch: false }` to the decorator to prevent dispatching.

 Usage:
 ```ts